-Activating and configuring the TSLint tool
+Activating and configuring TSLint in CLion

-- On the TSLint page that opens, select the Enable check box.
+Select the Enable checkbox.
 After that all the controls in the page become available.

 Specify the location of the Node.js executable file and the path to the TSLint package.

 In the Configuration File area, appoint the configuration to use.